 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Today's Homeowner has found the top mover in your area to be Trek Movers.
-Local & Long-Distance Moving Company in Los Angeles.
+We've determined the top mover in your area to be Cheap Movers Los Angeles.

-We use several different criteria to determine which movers in Culver City are the best ones.
+We use various different criteria to determine which movers in Culver City are the best ones.
 They include:

 If you're moving to a different home in Culver City, choose a local company.
 They'll be more familiar with the area and could offer you faster service.
-If you're moving to Culver City from afar, a national company is best, as they have more experience moving large numbers of items across the country.
+If you're moving to Culver City from afar, a national company is best, as they have more tools and experience to handle cross-country moves.

 Culver City's cost of living index is 187.4.
 This figure considers mortgage or rent payments, food, childcare, transportation, and other essential expenses.
 (100.0 is the national average.)